Tutorial on survival modeling with applications to omics data: Introduction

-The complexity of multiple types of genomic and molecular data poses further challenges for building effective statistical models to identify associated biomarkers that are prognostic for patient survival.
-For example, multi-omics profiles, such as those from mRNA expression, DNA copy number, single-point and other genetic mutations, may be available from the same patient, and these high-dimensional data come with intra- and inter-dataset correlations, heterogeneous measurement scales, missing values, technical variability and other background noise \citep{Hasin2017}. \cite{Bovelstad2007} and \cite{Bovelstad2009} compared various machine learning methods and showed improved survival prediction performance by coefficient shrinkage methods that combine several data sources, in this case clinical and gene expression data.
-A recent large-scale benchmarking study for survival prediction using TCGA multi-omics data demonstrated a slightly improved survival prediction performance by taking into account the group structure of multi-omics data sets \citep{Herrmann2021}.
-However, these studies did not evaluate the survival model performance with respect to feature selection, i.e. selection of most prognostic omics variables/features.
-Another recent study by \cite{Bommert2022} performed a benchmark of filter methods for feature selection in high-dimensional gene expression data for survival prediction, and recommended using the simple variance filter before fitting a $\ell_2$-regularized Cox regression model \citep{Simon2011} for accurate survival predictions and stable feature selection. \cite{Vinga2021} reviewed structured penalized regressions for analyzing high-dimensional omics data for survival prediction or evaluation.
-Multiple studies have shown that it is possible to further improve the prediction accuracy and feature selection by considering more complex structures, such as pathways, or by identifying significant features among functional relationships between the omics features \citep{Wang2013, Chekouo2015, Kundu2018, Wang2020, Madjar2021, Li2022}.
+The availability of multiple types of genomic and molecular data poses great opportunities but also further challenges for building effective statistical models to identify biomarkers that are prognostic of patient survival.
+For example, omics profiles, such as those from mRNA expression, DNA copy number, single-point and other genetic mutations, may be available from the same patient, and these high-dimensional data come with intra- and inter-dataset correlations, heterogeneous measurement scales, missing values, technical variability and other background noise \citep{Hasin2017}. \cite{Rahnenfuhrer2023} provided a general guideline for high-dimensional omics and electronic health records data analysis, and discussed statistical challenges and opportunities for survival modeling. \cite{Bovelstad2007} and \cite{Bovelstad2009} compared various machine learning methods and showed improved survival prediction performance by coefficient shrinkage methods that combine several data sources, in their case clinical and gene expression data.
+Another recent study by \cite{Bommert2022} performed a benchmark of filter methods for feature selection in high-dimensional gene expression data for survival prediction, and recommended using the simple variance filter before fitting a $\ell_2$-regularized Cox regression model \citep{Simon2011} for accurate survival prediction and stable feature selection. \cite{Vinga2021} reviewed structured penalized regressions for analyzing high-dimensional omics data for survival prediction or evaluation.
+Multiple studies have shown that it is possible to further improve the prediction accuracy and feature selection by considering more complex structures, such as biological pathways, or by identifying significant features among functional relationships between the omics features \citep{Chekouo2015, Kundu2018, Wang2020, Madjar2021}.